Inspections, Compliance, Enforcement, and Criminal Investigations

-- classifies the recall and, for Class I recalls, prepares an Action Memorandum for Center Director or his/her designee concurrence before forwarding it to OE/DCMO and the ACRA; and,
+- determines that the firm’s action is a recall, classifies the recall, and, for Class I recalls not delegated to the center, prepares an Action Memorandum for Center Director or his/her designee concurrence before forwarding it to OEIO/DE and the ACRA; and,

-- updates RES with classification, audit strategy, and any recommendations, and posts the information to the Internet.
+- updates RES with classification, audit strategy, and any recommendations.

 The agency will conduct or obtain health hazard evaluations (HHE) for each recall scenario.
 Precedent HHEs will be used where the product is identical or similar with basically the same defect or violation as a recall action previously classified.
 Precedent HHEs will be re-evaluated and updated periodically.
 Established precedent recall policies such as those established by CDRH may also be used.

 Upon receipt of each recall recommendation or other information, from any source, which indicates a recall may be necessary, the CRU determines whether an up-to-date health hazard precedent exists covering the situation.
 If not, it forwards the appropriate information to the Center Health Hazard Evaluation Committee for review.
 Additional information received during the progress of a recall should also be forwarded to the committee for timely health hazard reevaluation.

 The Health Hazard Evaluation Committee in each center should use the Health Hazard Evaluation Worksheet (Attachment D) to record their evaluations.
 This evaluation will take into account the factors listed in 21 CFR 7.41(a) and Attachment D1 of this chapter.
 The health hazard evaluation form must be prepared by knowledgeable center personnel and should reflect their written concurrence.
 The HHE committee may use a precedent health hazard evaluation in lieu of conducting a new HHE for a similar situation.
 It is the responsibility of the HHE Committee to ensure itself that all reviewers are familiar with the intent of the evaluation.